Again (1949 song)

 "Again" is a popular song with music by Lionel Newman and words by Dorcas Cochran.
-It first appeared in the movie Road House (1948), sung by Ida Lupino.
+It first appeared in the film Road House (1948), sung by Ida Lupino.
 An instrumental rendition was used in the movie Pickup on South Street (1953).
 By 1949, versions by Vic Damone, Doris Day, Tommy Dorsey, Gordon Jenkins, Vera Lynn, Art Mooney, and Mel Tormé all made the Billboard charts.

 Doris Day cover

 The recording by Doris Day was recorded in February 1949 and released by Columbia Records as catalog number 38467.
 The flip side was "Everywhere You Go".
 It first reached the Billboard magazine Best Seller chart on May 13, 1949, and lasted 19 weeks on the chart, peaking at #2.

 Vic Damone cover

 The recording by Vic Damone was recorded in February 1949 and released by Mercury Records as catalog number 5261.
 The flip side was "I Love You So Much It Hurts".
 It first reached the Billboard magazine Best Seller chart on April 8, 1949, and lasted 15 weeks on the chart, peaking at #11.
 Other sources give the highest chart position as #6.